 The district is one of Ohio's highest achieving districts.

-Has the 2nd highest average SAT score at 1156
+Has the highest college readiness percentage on the SAT with an average score of 1156

 • 19 schools in operation; 3 high schools, 4 middle schools, and 12 elementary schools housing seven preschools